 We are exposed to changes in interest rates.
 All of our indebtedness under our amended senior credit facilities is variable rate debt.
 Interest rate changes therefore generally do not affect the market value of such debt but do impact the amount of our interest payments and therefore, our future earnings and cash flows, assuming other factors are held constant.
-On September 30, 2003, we had variable rate debt of approximately \$230.0 million.
-Holding other variables constant including levels of indebtedness, a one hundred basis point increase in interest rates on our variable rate debt would have an estimated impact on income before income taxes for the next year of approximately \$1.3 million.
+Assuming we had completed the recapitalization, and applied the proceeds as intended as of June 30, 2003, we would have variable rate debt of approximately \$236.5 million.
+Holding other variables constant including levels of indebtedness, a one hundred basis point increase in interest rates on our variable rate debt would have an estimated impact on income before income taxes for the next year of approximately \$2.4 million.
 We are required under the terms of our existing senior credit facilities, and we are required under the terms of our amended senior credit facilities, to have at least \$60.0 million of our total indebtedness subject to either a fixed interest rate or interest rate protection for a period of not less than three years within 60 days from the date of the closing of the recapitalization.